 The Hairy Fig

 One of Fossgate’s old timers, the Hairy Fig has lived on this cobbled street for over 11 years and sits beside the gateway to the Merchant’s Adventure Hall.
-This successful combination of deli-grocers and café was established in 2008 by husband and wife team Sue and Jim Hardie; although the pair previously ran the Blue Bell pub which is also situated on Fossgate, Jim continues to serve the pints at Blue Bell whilst Sue runs Hairy Fig just down the road.
+This successful combination of deli-grocers and café was established in 2008 by husband and wife team Sue and Jim Hardie; although now under new ownership, the much-loved Hairy Fig remains one of the city’s most charming eateries.
 Specialising in draught vinegars, hams and cheeses, and quality continental bread, over the years the Hairy Fig has received ongoing enthusiasm for the artisan produce they sell and the infectious kitsch interior which draws customers in.